Voluntary assisted dying in Western Australia: Passage through parliament

 In November 2018, it was announced that Malcolm McCusker, a former Governor of Western Australia, would lead an 11-member panel to write a bill for voluntary assisted dying.
 Among those on the panel were lawyers, doctors and the wife of Clive Deverall.
 This report was tabled to the Parliament of Western Australia on 27 June 2019.

 The Voluntary Assisted Dying Bill 2019 was introduced to the Parliament of Western Australia on 7 August 2019 by the Minister for Health, Roger Cook.

 Labor said that its members of parliament would be allowed a conscience vote.

 The Legislative Council (upper house) debated the bill for almost 102 hours.
 Liberal Party MP Nick Goiran in particular spoke on each of the 186 clauses of the bill, causing sitting hours to be extended.
 The latest sitting ended at 1:00 am on a Thursday morning.
 This irritated leader of the upper house Sue Ellery and premier Mark McGowan, who accused Goiran of filibustering, the second time he had done so in 2019.
 Peter Collier, who was the leader of the opposition in the upper house, defended Goiran, saying "It's democracy at work and I'm very proud of the role of Nick Goiran", and "It's an issue of life and death and this piece of legislation deserves ruthless scrutiny, which it received."
 The bill had 55 amendments, 25 of which were Goiran's.
 There were also about 400 amendments rejected.

-The bill passed the Legislative Council on 5 December 2019, 24–11 and the Legislative Assembly on 10 December.
+The bill passed the Legislative Council on 5 December 2019, 24 to 11 and the Legislative Assembly on 10 December.
 Royal assent was given on 19 December.